wnet-ieg-2/pbs-passport-authenticate/README.md

 .pbs-passport-authenticate.activate  p a {color: "yourcolor";}
 ```

+There's also a custom screen for handling "VPPA" (Video Privacy and Protection Act) assent.
+That page is very simplified, and has a single stylesheet.
+If you place a CSS file named 'passport-vppa.css' in your theme's main directory, that stylesheet will also be included, allowing you to override styles set on that page.

 ### Embeding a Passport Video

 The plugin includes a 'cove-passport' shortcode that will render a Passport video player.
 If the visitor has activated their Passport benefit, logged into your site, and is eligible to watch Passport videos, when the video is rendered with the shortcode it will show the visitor the video.
 It the visitor is NOT logged in he or she will see an overlay that directs them to log in to view the video.